 Blogger was easier for me to manage alone as a newbie, but it can also be limiting once you get established and are wanting to grow your blog.

 You can do this yourself and save the money, but you also want it to look professional.
-I managed my own for several years, but I now have Carol with All Mommy Wants handle all of my design and tech work.
-She’s amazing and a great value!
+I managed my own for several years, but there are plenty of tech and design professionals out there.
+Do your homework and find one that works well with you and understands what your vision is.

 There are oodles of different networks to monetize your blog.
 The #1 is AdSense.
 This is Google’s ad network and while it is the largest in the world, that doesn’t mean it is the only one you should stick with, or that you’ll necessarily earn the most with them.
 You can have more than one.
 Play around and watch your numbers.

 You could also sign up with Media.net or Infolinks, or Revenuehits.com or a multitude of other networks.
 There are hundreds – or thousands?
 Some require you to have a minimum number of monthly page views (some are 100,000 while some are 500,000 page views per month – or more).
 The four listed above have no minimum and would be a good place to start.

 7. Learn how to create compelling and visually appealing images

 If your images aren’t eye-catching, you won’t get as many clicks.
 Simple as that.

 I am constantly working to improve my images, and I know that I still have work to do.
 I will always have work to do.
 Successful blogging and images go hand in hand and what’s “hot” is constantly evolving.
 For now, I am using Canva, a free service that stores your designs for you after you’re finished creating them.
 Great for going back and editing/updating!

 Once you get some articles drafted/posted, and your blog is set up, you’ll want to get your name out there.
 Create a loyal following (and build TRUST between you and your readers) so that they will want to come back over and over again.
 BE REAL and be YOU.